DiamondLightSource/tickit/docs/user/explanations/devices.rst

 =======

 Tickit simulations revolve around devices.
-Devices are user implemented classes which behaviours mimic the hardware you wish to simulate.
+Devices are user implemented classes with behaviour that mimics the hardware you wish to simulate.

 Any new device created must extend `Device`, have an update method, and must have Input and Output maps as members.
 If these are not used they can be left